Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Discussion

 \subsection{Are the NIR Residuals Adding More Information to the Optical Residuals?}

 Is the NIR analysis an independent test of host galaxy correlations or degenerate with the tests done at optical wavelengths?
-Figure~\ref{fig:h_v_dm_residuals} presents the $H_{\rm max}$ residuals plotted against the $\mu$ residuals.
+Figure~\ref{fig:h_v_dm_residuals} presents the $H_{\rm max}$ residuals plotted against the $\mu$ residuals for the 99 supernovae that have both NIR and optical data.

-Once source of potential correlation is a mis-estimate of the cosmological redshift for a supernova.
+One source of potential correlation is a mis-estimate of the cosmological redshift for a supernova.
 If we use the wrong cosmological redshift for an object, we would expect to see strong correlations between the optical and NIR brightnesses due to using the wrong cosmological redshift rather than due to any intrinsic physics about the supernova.
 In particular, the lower redshift supernovae ($z < 0.02$) are affected by larger peculiar velocities.
 In Table~\ref{tab:pcorrelation}, we present the mean, weighted mean, standard error on the mean, standard deviation and Pearson correlation coefficient ($r$) for the full sample and if the sample was split at $z = 0.02$.
-The samples of $z < 0.02$ and $>0.02$ show the same properties and similar correlation coefficients, which indicates that the correlation between optical and NIR supernovae are not driven by peculiar velocities.
+The samples of $z < 0.02$ and $>0.02$ have offset weighted means but they are within $2~\sigma$ of each other.
+Both samples have a strong correlation between optical and NIR supernovae indicating that peculiar velocities are not a driving their correlation.

 The optical and $H$ Hubble residuals are clearly and strongly correlated.
 This is not a surprise as effectively similar relationships are found when considering large sets of lightcurves in training lightcurve fitters.
 But we here we have answered the question from a data-driven exploration with Hubble residuals directly from a significant selection of supernovae not involved in the construction of the SNooPy templates.